pdbpp/pdbpp/README.rst

     (Pdb) c

-In the example above, instead of printing 42 pdb interprets the input as the command ``continue``, and then you loose your prompt.
+In the example above, instead of printing 42 pdb interprets the input as the command ``continue``, and then you lose your prompt.
 It's even worse than that, because it happens even if you type e.g. ``c.__class__``.

 pdb++ fixes this unfriendly (from the author's point of view, of course :-))